top of page

 STEP 7- Label- Include the common and botanical name of the plant and the date of final processing and filtering.

-Alcohol Infusion: With this process, you can use freshly harvested plant material and do not have to dry it first.
-This process is typically utilized for non-aromatic herb plants like Motherwort (Leonurus cardiac) and Echinacea Root (Echinacea purpurea) used as an herbal tincture.
+Alcohol Infusion: This process allows you to use freshly harvested plant material without drying it first.
+It is typically utilized for non-aromatic herb plants like Motherwort (Leonurus cardiac) and Echinacea Root (Echinacea purpurea) used as herbal tinctures.
 Follow the same instructions for the oil infusion.

 Comparison of German St. John's wort products according to hyperforin and total hypericin content; https://pubmed.ncbi.nlm.nih.gov/11486982/ ; Retreived10/06/2022